eove/his-api/docs/eove-his-interface.md

 }
 ```

-### START_COMMUNICATION command
+### START_COMMUNICATION message

-This command must be the first one because it enables high level communication with server.
+This message must be the first one because it starts high level communication with server.
+If client is able to send such message and receive a positive response it basically validates the bidirectional communication.

 Client writes: